modelscope/data-juicer/tools/preprocess/README.md

 # Preprocess Tools

-This folder contains some preprocess scripts for additional processing of your dataset before using data-juicer.
+This folder contains some preprocess scripts for additional processing of your dataset before using Data-Juicer.

 ## Usage